 Each April, the recipes on Twice as Tasty focus on making cheese and other dairy products at home.
 Between the information on the blog and the workshops I’ve been teaching to everyone from adults to kids, the pool of home cheesemakers has been growing steadily all year.

 As I wrote last year, yogurt was my first homemade dairy product.
-It’s still the milk-based product I make most often, partially because it’s so easy and partially because it’s so versatile that I eat it all the time.
-This also means I’m constantly finding news ways to improve my yogurt-making skills.
+It’s still the milk-based product I make most often, partly because it’s so easy and partly because it’s so versatile that I eat it all the time.
+This also means I’m constantly finding new ways to improve my yogurt-making skills.